Data sovereignty

 SingaporeSingapore

-Edge compute nodes execute application logic - such as request validation, authentication, rate limiting, and response formatting - close to the caller.
-They do not store persistent data.
-All reads and writes go back to the database in your assigned data region.
+Edge compute nodes execute application logic such as request validation, authentication checks, rate limiting, response formatting, and API orchestration close to the caller.
+They do not store persistent customer data.
+All persistent reads and writes are directed to the selected BabySea region.

-This means a request from Singapore to a US-region account is computed at the Singapore PoP but reads and writes data in North Virginia.
+For example, a request from Singapore to a US-region BabySea account may be processed by a nearby edge location, but the source-of-truth reads and writes occur in North Virginia.

 LayerScopeStores persistent data?